-Cinco de Mayo is right around the corner!
-You just have to start with a pot of beans.
-For years I wasn’t happy with my Mexican beans.
-Recently I told my mom that mine just never taste as good as the beans I eat at home or in the Valley, as we like to refer to the South Texas region where they live.
+One day I told my mom that mine just never taste as good as the beans I ate at home growing up or in the Valley, as we like to refer to the South Texas region where they live.
 She told me that the secret was in the bacon, and she was right!
 Here is my perfect Mexican beans recipe:

 1 lb bacon